paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-064-collection.md

 #### Effective Date of 2015 Amendment
 Pub.
 L. 114–113, div.
 Q, title IV, § 424(b)(2), Dec.
 18, 2015, 129 Stat.
 3124, provided that: “The amendments made by this subsection [amending this section] shall apply to petitions filed under section 6330 of the Internal Revenue Code of 1986 after the date of the enactment of this Act [Dec.
 18, 2015].”

 Amendment by Pub.
 L. 114–74 applicable to returns filed for partnership taxable years beginning after Dec.
 31, 2017, with certain exceptions, see section 1101(g) of Pub.
-L. 114–74, set out as a note under [section 6221 of this title](./chapter-063-assessment.md#section-6221).
+L. 114–74, set out as an Effective Date note under [section 6221 of this title](./chapter-063-assessment.md#section-6221).

 #### Effective Date of 2010 Amendment
 Pub.
 L. 111–240, title II, § 2104(d), Sept.
 27, 2010, 124 Stat.
 2565, provided that: “The amendments made by this section [amending this section] shall apply to levies issued after the date of the enactment of this Act [Sept.
 27, 2010].”